Bekalah/cathedral/README_RENDERER.md

 - Browsers may block `fetch` calls on `file://` URLs.
 The script catches these errors and keeps rendering with fallback data so the experience remains offline-first.
 - No external network, build tools, or workflows are required.

 This renderer is a self-contained, offline-safe study of layered sacred geometry.
-It follows the ND-safe law: calm contrast, no animation, no strobe, motion only if the visitor explicitly enables it (none provided by default).
+It follows the ND-safe law: calm contrast, no animation, no strobe, and layer order explained for trauma-aware maintenance.